wp-plugins/nextgen-facebook/readme.txt

 	* Fixed the use of custom images from the user / profile Social Settings metabox.

 == Upgrade Notice ==

+= 8.6 =

+Added a "Video Preview Image(s)" option and thumbnails of shared images in the Social Settings metabox.
+Added Article "headline" and "datepublished" markup.

 = 8.5.3 =